ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 single octet indicating the length.
 Challenges with redemption_context values of invalid lengths MUST be ignored.

-- "origin_info" is an optional value containing one or more origin hostnames, which allows a token to be scoped to a specific set of origins.
-The field that stores this value in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.
+- "origin_info" is an optional UTF-8 string containing one or more origin hostnames, which allows a token to be scoped to a specific set of origins.
+The field that stores this string in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.
 If empty, any non-origin-specific token can be redeemed.
-If the value contains multiple origin hostnames, they are delimited with commas "," without any whitespace.
-If this field is not empty, the Origin MUST include its own name as one of the hostnames in the list.
+If the string contains multiple origin hostnames, they are delimited with commas "," without any whitespace.
+Each origin hostname MUST NOT include a comma "," element.
+If the "origin_info" field is not empty, the Origin MUST include its own name as one of the hostnames in the list.

 When used in an authentication challenge, the "PrivateToken" scheme uses the following parameters: